-The proposed 6-story medical office building height is 95'-8" from finished floor elevation to the top of the stair tower element.
-The majority of the building is 91'-8" in height.
-The attached exhibit shows the relationship of the proposed building to the existing residential development across Eastowne Drive.
-The medical office building is set, 55-feet off the Eastowne Drive right-of-way line.
+The attached exhibit shows the relationship of the proposed building to the existing multi-family development across Eastowne Drive.
+The medical office building is set 55-feet off the Eastowne Drive right-of-way line.
 Across Eastowne Drive from the building is the intersection of Dobbins Drive and a parking lot.
-The closest residential building directly across from the office building is fully 360-feet away.
-The closest residential building, at a skew, is separated by +/- 190' from the proposed building.
+The closest apartment building directly across Eastowne Drive from the office building is fully 360-feet away.
+The closest apartment building across Eastowne Drive, at a skew, is separated by +/- 190' from the proposed building.
+The ends of the buildings facing Eastowne Drive do not have windows.

-The office building is set over 55-feet off the Eastowne Drive right-of-way, compared to the required 22foot setback.
-The allowable building height, based on that setback (if it were not capped at 60-feet) would be 68'-6" at that setback.
-LUMO section 3.8.3.(b) States that; "The following features may project above the building envelope defined by the maximum height limitations and additional setback requirements...".
-Section (1) states that "...parapets, ... or decorative towers ..." are one of the exemptions.
-Therefore, the building height is measurement does not include the decorative, yet functional, stair tower.
+The office building is set 55-feet off the Eastowne Drive right-of-way, compared to the 22-foot required setback.
+The allowable building height based on a 55-foot setback (if it were not capped at 60-feet) would be 68'-6" at that setback.